Dnawrkshp/deadlocked-patch/snd/README.md

 - [x] Defenders win on bomb defusion
 - [x] Defenders win on all attackers dead and bomb not planted
 - [x] Detonate all defenders on bomb detonation
-- [ ] Bomb detonation has explosion effect on bombsite
+- [x] Bomb detonation has explosion effect on bombsite
+- [ ] Add half time